-- 1. Close the AMD regulated and fast fill valve on the appropriate fire sprinkler system. - 2.
+- 1. Close the air maintenance device (AMD) regulated and fast fill valve on the appropriate fire sprinkler system. - 2.
 Depressurize the fire sprinkler system. - 3.
 Complete the maintenance or repair work on the fire sprinkler system. - 4.
 Refill the sprinkler system with air in compliance with the NFPA 13 30-minute fill requirement. - 5.
-Open the appropriate fire sprinkler system AMD to pressurize the appropriate fire sprinkler system (See System Filling Procedure).
+Open the appropriate fire sprinkler system AMD to pressurize the appropriate fire sprinkler system (See System Filling Procedure in this section).